derAndreas/Webdesktop/README.md

 * Download ExtJs4 and Zend Framework
     * Extract ExtJs4 in the folder lib/Ext/
     * Extract Zend Framework in the folder src/library/Zend/

+Now there are two ways:

+First:

+* open a shell and go to the installer directory
+* edit the 5 variables at the top (path, db credentials)
+* run "php setup.php"

+Second (manually):

 * Edit the configuration files
 * Create a MySQL Database and import the db structure
 * Secure your configuration files! (see Security)